rideau-info.com

 By’s Vindication

 Passfield points out that the cost overruns for the Rideau were modest compared to other projects of the day.
-The Rideau cost 42.6% more than By’s June 1828 estimate (when the final lock size was determined), and only 18.6% higher than his March 1830 estimate which had been accepted by Parliament.
+The Rideau cost 42.6% more than By’s June 1828 estimate (when the final lock size was determined), and only 18.6% higher than his March 1830 estimate which was accepted by Parliament.
 By contrast, the Ottawa (Grenville) canals took 15 years to build with a cost overrun of 60%.
 The Welland Canal took 10 years with a cost overrun of 55%.
 The Caledonian Canal in Scotland (which the Rideau is twinned with), took 19 years to build with a cost overrun of 87.6%.
-[Passfield, p.34].
-If By had kept within the yearly Parliamentary grants, the Rideau would have taken longer to complete and would have had far higher cost overruns.
+If Colonel By had kept within the yearly Parliamentary grants, the Rideau would have taken longer to complete and would have had far higher cost overruns.

 The End